 Thankfully, nobody has thrown about the tiresome “Golden Generation” cliché as of yet.

 With expectation, comes pressure, with McCarthy’s reign riddled with the sentiment of “it’ll be better with Kenny”, there is swathes of pressure on the soon-to-be Ireland Manager and his current crop of youngsters.

 In the case of Troy Parrott,who looked competent in the 3-1 win over New Zealand, and has yet to appear even semi-regularly for Tottenham.
 The sheer weight of public expectation has damaged many players’ careers, when they don’t reach expected heights, such as Freddy Adu, Bojan Krkic and Jack Wilshere.

 While no one hopes that the same happens here, the FAI are doing not helping these players one iota by using them as a smokescreen for the internal deficiencies.

 Up next for Ireland, the Danes where if Ireland win, we will qualify.
 Any other result would result in a play-Off spot for Ireland.

 In this writer’s opinion, that play-Off spot is more of a crutch than a help for Ireland moving into the crunch tie with the Danes.
-In a must win game for Ireland, where they have nothing to lose, I can not help but expect that Mick will be happy to sit back and hope to score a winner
+In a must win game for Ireland, where they have nothing to lose, I can not help but expect that Mick will be happy to sit back and hope to score a winner from a set-piece.

 With O’Neill and Keane came a sense of camaraderie and swash-buckling football at times, with Kenny, we hope to see Ireland on the front foot and a more modern style.
 With Mick, we are waiting for it to end, hopefully in the wake of a European Championship.